wade-cheng/wade-cheng.github.io/src/blog/optimizing-compile-times/index.typ

 Much better!
 Now, the low-hanging fruit is that `winnow`/`serde`/`syn` stuff we need to derive deserialization of a file into a struct.
 I had a little bit of boilerplate anyways, since I wanted to say "it's okay to leave these config entries blank," which led to some `unwrap_or_default`-ing, so I decided to jump the gun and just hack and slash it all out in favor of `nanoserde`.
 You'll notice that I already used `onlyargs`/`myn` as a light alternative to, say, `clap`.
 Their developer wrote a neat #link("https://blog.kodewerx.org/2023/04/improving-build-times-for-derive-macros.html")[blog post] on how one might strip features away from `syn` to get faster compile times.
 They cited `nanoserde` as having a similar underlying model, and indeed it's fast to compile. `nanoserde` is made by #link("https://github.com/not-fl3")[not-fl3] who, though now dormant, was super epic in the realm of short compile times.
 His \*quads ecosystem for game development felt like Python to use, compile times included.

 Unfortunately, the TOML feature of nanoserde doesn't seem to have derive support, or I probably would've used it.
 Since it's probably fast anyways.
 Also, its spec compliance is a bit iffy: it at least doesn't support literal strings (single quotes).
 Hmm.
+And of course, we've traded boilerplate for boilerplate.

 = Final product